c0wsaysmoo/plane-tracker-rgb-pi/README.md

 I'm on Reddit under a new name [**Fit-Garbage-2259**](https://old.reddit.com/user/fit-garbage-2259)

-seems there is an [issue](https://flightradar24com.freshdesk.com/support/solutions/articles/3000117503) with the flight radar api waiting to see if it comes back
+Seems there is an [issue](https://flightradar24com.freshdesk.com/support/solutions/articles/3000117503) With the flight radar api waiting to see if it comes back.
+I'm leaving on vacation so I won't be able to get back to this until I'm back.
+Hopefully it's sorted out by then.
+Would be great if someone can shoot me a message if it comes back so I can update everyone.
+DDOS flightradar?
+People suck.

 # Project Overview